 I definitely recommend this course to everyone who want to learn more about Corporate Responsibility and the role it should play in a company.

+He has taught management, corporate responsibility, and corporate communication starting in 1977 at the Harvard Business School, from 1979 to 1981 at the Columbia Business School, and since 1981 as a faculty member at the Tuck School.
 He has also taught as a visiting professor at the International University of Japan, Helsinki School of Economics, Erasmus University in the Netherlands, London Business School, and Singapore Management University.
 He currently serves as Faculty Director for Tuck’s Leadership and Strategic Impact and Brand and Reputation programs, as well as Tuck’s custom programs for Novartis and Hitachi Data Systems.

-€2,900 including tuition, course material, lunches and refreshments.
+€3,100 including tuition, course material, lunches and refreshments.
 This fee does not include hotel accommodation.